3D Crowd Counting via Geometric Attention-guided Multi-View Fusion: Experiments and Evaluation

-The experimental results are shown in Table \ref{table:results} and the visualization results can be found in the Fig. \ref{fig:results} (also see the Supplemental).
-On \textbf{PETS2009}, the proposed 3D multi-view counting method can achieve better results than the two baseline multi-view counting methods (``Dmap weighted'', ``Detection + ReID'') and the 3 versions of the end-to-end multi-view counting method proposed in \citealp{zhang2019wide}.
+On \textbf{PETS2009}, the proposed 3D multi-view counting method can achieve better results than the two baseline multi-view counting methods (``Dmap weighted'', ``Detection + ReID'') and the 3 versions of the end-to-end multi-view counting method proposed by \cite{zhang2019wide}.
 The first two baseline methods cannot effectively fuse the multi-view information, which limits their performance.
 The proposed method achieves better performance than MVMS \citep{zhang2019wide}, which shows the advantage of the 3D projection and 3D fusion.

-On \textbf{DukeMTMC}, our 3D multi-view counting method achieves comparable performance to the MVMS \citep{zhang2019wide}.
-But the proposed method still achieves better performance than the two baseline methods.
-Due to low crowd count and lack of occlusions in the DukeMTMC, the performance gap is not very obvious.
-On \textbf{CityStreet}, our 3D multi-view counting method achieves the best results among the end-to-end multi-view counting method (late fusion, naive early fusion, MVMS) and the two baseline methods. ``Detection + ReID'' performs badly on CityStreet due to large crowd count and severe occlusions.
+On \textbf{DukeMTMC}, our 3D multi-view counting method achieves slightly better performance than MVMS \citep{zhang2019wide}.
+The proposed method still achieves better performance than the two baseline methods.
+Due to low crowd count and lack of occlusions in the DukeMTMC, the performance gap is not very obvious. \abc{Looking at the 3D predictions in Fig.~\ref{fig:DukeMTMC} (side view), our model can successfully predict people at different ground heights, which is consistent with the staircase and change in ground-level of the scene.}

+On \textbf{CityStreet}, our 3D multi-view counting method achieves the best results among the end-to-end multi-view counting methods (late fusion, naive early fusion, MVMS) and the two baseline methods. ``Detection + ReID'' performs poorly on CityStreet due to large crowd count and severe occlusions.

+On \textbf{CVCS}, the backbone model with our 3D fusion achieves better performance than the original backbone of \cite{zhang2021cvcs}.
+Since the 3D fusion is not proposed for cross-view cross-scene task, the performance is inferior to the CVCS model that contains extra modules for specifically handling cross-scene and cross-view data. \abc{Integrating the CVCS modules with the 3D fusion is interesting future work.}